jonlpersson/ed-latimore/site/_posts/2020-04-06-4-things-any-leadership-philosophy-must-have.md

 {% include widgets/cta-email.html %}

-## Developing a leadership philosophy
+## How to develop an effective leadership philosophy

 I always tell people that they should read books on leadership even if they don't hold a leadership role or have ambitions of holding leadership positions in the future.